akshitsamad/Employee-Attrition-Analysis/README.md

 # Employee-Attrition-Analysis
 Problem statements:-
 a.
-The overall attrition rate and its variations across different job roles, departments and demographics.
+Analyze the overall attrition rate and its variation across different job roles, departments, and demographics.
 b.
-How different factors like tenure, job satisfaction and performance ratings influence attrition.
+Understand how factors such as tenure, job satisfaction, and performance ratings influence attrition.
 c.
-Patterns in voluntary vs involuntary attrition and their causes.
+Identify patterns in voluntary vs. involuntary attrition and their causes.
 d.
-Trends in employees retention across various periods.
+Study trends in employee retention across different time periods.

 This projects includes following measures:-
 a.
-Understanding problem statements.
+Understanding the problem statements.
 b.
-What data exists?
+Identifying the available data.
 c.
-Data points related to the problem statements.
+Selecting relevant data points related to the problem.
 d.
-Analyze and Visualize
+Analyzing and visualizing the data.
-c.
-Finally insights and required actions.
+e.
+Deriving insights and recommending actions.